Developing your soft skills

 Soft skills are general skills that most employers look for when recruiting and are needed for most jobs.
-They are sometimes called transferable skills or employability skills by employers.
+They're sometimes called transferable skills or employability skills by employers.
+We gain soft skills in life and work.

 - make decisions